WolverinDEV/NativeCord/README.md

 # NativeCord
 NativeCord.
 A very fast C++ proxy for minecraft.

+### Currently searching for some sponsors for a demo server and some buisness partners.
+Im also happy about every help.

 Supported Systems:
 - Linux x64
 - Linux x32 (not tested with the newest but i think its working)